 When I heard our Sunday Supper theme for this week was Retro Recipes, my memories took me to the lavish dinner parties my parents threw back in the 70′s.
 My mom and her friends did not have the Internet, but they utilized bridge club, church functions and coffees to share the latest recipes.
 Our kitchen was full of cookbooks, recipe cards and newspaper clippings for inspiration…hey, sounds like MY kitchen!
 Some of their most gourmet dishes were created for an annual Progressive Dinner on New Year’s Eve.
 I could imagine them enjoying a slice of Baked Alaska around 11 PM…with champagne flowing…and lots of laughter and merriment.
 They would end their party just in time to trudge through the snow, singing old show tunes, till they reached an even bigger gala by the stroke of midnight.
+I thought some Individual Baked Alaskas could be fun to try.

 I’ve made Baked Alaska for my family before.
 In true “Berg” style, the base was always made of brownies, then topped with vanilla ice cream and meringue.
 This time, I created individual servings by placing rounds of pound cake in the bottom of 4 ounce ramekins, followed by a dome of strawberry ice cream, then a toasted meringue cloud atop the ice cream.
 Katie and I had quite a discussion in front of the ice cream freezer at Target.
 She nixed any chocolate ice creams which would have been her father’s first choice, and we both knew he would not be a fan of the peppermint stick or mint chocolate chip that she’d prefer.
 We finally settled on strawberry…the perfect choice as we approached Valentine’s Day.